How To Choose A Merchant Service Provider: 7 Things To Look For

 - Account Setup Or Application Fees: You don’t see these as often as you used to, but some merchant service providers charge a one-time setup fee when you begin the service.
 Usually running around $150 (!), a setup or application fee is a clear red flag that you should avoid doing business with that account provider.
 The actual amount of labor required to set up your account is minimal; this is just a bonus haul for the MSP.

 - PCI Compliance Fees: Your merchant account must comply with the Payment Card Industry Data Security Standard (PCI DSS) security standards.
 This protects both you and your customers who, after all, are entrusting you with their credit card information.
-Since an in-depth discussion of PCI compliance is beyond the scope of this article, you’ll want to read this post explaining PCI-DSS compliance for a good overview of the subject.
-PCI-related fees come in two flavors: 1) PCI compliance fees, which are fees for services that your processor provides in order to ensure that your account remains PCI compliant, and 2) PCI non-compliance fees, which are effectively penalties for not being PCI compliant.
-See our article on the subject for more in-depth information.
-PCI compliance fees are a reasonable cost of doing business as long as a) your provider is actually doing PCI scans and taking other steps to protect your account and your customers’ data, and b) the fee is reasonable ($99.00 per year is the current industry average).
+PCI compliance fees are a reasonable cost of doing business as long as a) your provider is doing PCI scans and taking other steps to protect your account and your customers’ data, and b) the fee is reasonable ($99 per year is the current industry average).
 On the other hand, you should never have to pay PCI non-compliance fees.
 If your provider can’t keep you compliant, find another provider.
 Also note that some of the newer providers do not charge a discreet PCI compliance fee.
 In most cases, you’re still paying for this as part of your monthly or annual account fee.

 - Statement Fees & Other “Junk” Fees: Traditional merchant account providers are notorious for adding any number of miscellaneous fees to your monthly bill, often with little or no actual service provided to you in exchange.
 While most of these fees are pretty minor and won’t add much to your costs, things like statement fees can add up quickly.

-The processing rate is simply the total percentage of a transaction that you’ll have to pay to your merchant account provider in exchange for processing the transaction.
 Processing rates can be very complicated and confusing, especially since the processor only keeps a portion of whatever they charge you.
-Fees (called the interchange) have to be paid to the credit card association (i.e., Visa, Mastercard, etc.) and also to the bank that issued the card, with the remainder going to the processor.
-Companies have devised several different pricing models to pass these costs onto you, including the following:
+How credit card processing works is that fees (called the interchange) have to be paid to the credit card association (i.e., Visa, Mastercard, etc.) and also to the bank that issued the card, with the remainder going to the processor.
+Companies have devised several different pricing models to pass these costs onto you, including interchange-plus, tiered, and flat-rate pricing.

 Interchange-Plus Pricing